lowRISC/opentitan/doc/rm/comportability_specification/index.md

 Additionally an optional input `devmode` is shown which represents an indication to the peripheral what mode the SOC is operating in.
 For now this includes only two modes: development (`devmode = 1`) and production (`devmode = 0`).
 This is the beginning of a security feature that will convey the full life cycle mode status to the peripheral.
-In its current form, only the distinction of development mode vs. production mode is required in order to determine how to handle software errors (see the [Register Tooling](register_tool.md) documentation for details).
+In its current form, only the distinction of development mode vs. production mode is required in order to determine how to handle software errors (see the [Register Tooling]({{< relref "doc/rm/register_tool" >}}) documentation for details).
 The full definition of life cycle modes will come upon further refinement of the security properties of the SOC.

 ## Peripheral Feature Details

 ### Configuration File

-Each peripheral will contain a configuration file that describes the peripheral features that are mandatory and optional in the above comportability feature list.
+Each peripheral contains a configuration file that describes the peripheral features that are mandatory and optional in the above comportability feature list.
 The configuration file format is given below.

 ### Clocking